Tenerife and La Palma, Canary Islands

-We will then take the ferry from Los Cristianos to La Palma where we will be based near Santa Cruz de la Palma.
+After arriving at the airport in Tenerife South, we will take the ferry from Los Cristianos to La Palma where we will be based near Santa Cruz de la Palma for 4 nights.
 We will visit the best spots for astrophotography in the Caldera de Taburiente National Park.

 The tour will include some uphill hiking, so a reasonable level of fitness is recommended.

-We will be staying in fully equipped luxury self-catering private villas.
+We will be staying in fully equipped self-catering private villas.
 Single occupancy rooms are guaranteed.

 7 nights accommodation